shieldon-io/document-translations/en/guide/symfony.md

 ```

 The default login is `shieldon_user` and `password` is `shieldon_pass`.
 After logging in the Firewall Panel, the first thing you need to do is to change the login and password.

+Shieldon Firewall will start watching your website if it get enabled in `Deamon` setting section, make sure you have set up the settings correctly.